How to Achieve a Perfect Guitar Pedal Order

 Keep Things Consistent with a Proper Compressor

-This is another oft-overlooked pedal that everyone should have.
+This is another oft-overlooked pedal that everyone should have when trying to find a perfect guitar pedal order.
 Compressors even out your sound and make loud sounds softer and soft sounds louder.

 Compressors basically take your signal, creating a space where it can comfortably sit and fill out.